ronnievormelker/notes/README.md

 5. Take regular breaks to avoid burnout and maintain focus.
 6. Stay up-to-date with the latest programming technologies and tools to stay competitive in the job market.
 7. Don' t be afraid to ask for help or advice from more experienced colleagues.
 They may have valuable insights that can help your career grow.

+# 2024-02-12
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In software development, this translates to striving for clean, maintainable code that's easy to understand and extend.
+It emphasizes the importance of writing straightforward algorithms, using clear abstractions, and avoiding unnecessary complexity.
+Remember, a program is not only used to instruct computers but also to communicate with other developers.
+Thus, keeping your code simple can lead to more robust, efficient, and bug-free applications."